-A century and a half later, with one small child in tow and another on the way, Jude Piesse finds herself living next door to the old kitchen garden where, as a boy, Darwin used to steal fruit.
-Walking the perimeter of the former garden with her newborn daughter almost daily, she wonders what impact the garden and the people who tended it had on Darwin’s work.
+A century and a half later, with one small child in tow and another on the way, Jude Piesse finds herself living next door to this secret garden.
+Two acres of the original site remain, now resplendent with overgrown ashes, sycamores, and hollies.
+The carefully tended beds and circular flower garden are buried under suburban housing; the hothouses where the Darwins and their skilful gardeners grew pineapples are long gone.
+Walking the pathways with her new baby, Piesse starts to discover what impact the garden and the people who tended it had on Darwin’s work

-The Ghost in the Garden re-examines Darwin’s legacy, tracing the origins of his theory and uncovering the lost histories of those who inspired it.
-It is a ramble through the terrains of memory, legacy, family, and the interconnectedness of all things.
+.Blending biography, nature writing, and memoir, The Ghost in the Garden traces the origins of the theory of evolution and uncovers the lost histories that inspired it, ultimately evoking the interconnectedness of all things.

 ‘A fascinating and very personal book in which Darwin’s relationship to his family’s garden reflects directly on his visionary understanding of the natural world in its entirety.
 A delight!’